 The procedure using our ProSense system begins with the introduction of our proprietary disposable probe into the tumor through a small pea-sized incision in the skin while the patient is under local anesthesia and/or sedation.
 The probe is guided by high-resolution ultrasound (for breast tumors) or computed tomography, or CT (for other indications).
-For some indications we use guiding needles (introducers) in order to guide the probe to the tumor.
+For some indications guiding needles (introducers) are used in order to guide the probe to the tumor.
 Once the probe is in place, LN2 is introduced into the probe in a closed-loop circuit, so that LN2 does not enter the body, and creates a freezing zone around the tip of the probe.
 During the freeze cycle, an ice ball forms in the freezing zone and encompasses the tumor, ablating the cancer or benign tumor.
 The ice ball form can be monitored by the physician using ultrasound or CT in order to avoid causing damage to the healthy tissue surrounding the tumor.
 Several minutes after the procedure is completed, the ice ball thaws and as a result thereof, there is no need for surgical removal of the dead tumor tissue, as the dead tissue is absorbed by the body in a natural process.
 The entire cryoablation procedure of freeze-thaw-freeze with our ProSense system generally takes between 15 to 40 minutes, depending on the size, type and location of the tumor.
-The same system configuration can be used and was designed to treat brain malignant and non-malignant tumors.
-However, there is usually a different configuration for the probe handle between the systems used to treat breast tumors (with a primarily straight handle) and used to treat other indications (with a 90-degrees handle) due to the different imaging device that is used in each instance(see "Business - Our Products" for additional information).
+The same system configuration can be used and was designed to treat both malignant tumors.
+However, there is usually a different configuration for the probe handle between the systems used to treat other indications (with a 90-degrees handle) due to the different imaging device that is used in each instance (see "Item 4.B.
+Business - Our Products" for additional information).
 Pictured below is our system forming an ice ball (which in practice forms around the tissue within the body) in ultrasound gel.